 The world will definitely not be the same after this COVID-19 pandemic, and many aspects of our daily lives – even those that seem trivial – will be impacted.
 Some of them changed for good and, I will argue, also for the better.

-Recent interactions a good friend – Miguel Cizeron, an experienced Chef who is opening a new Restaurant in Portugal – made me think of something everyone experiences and will definitely change soon: going out for a meal with friends or family.
+Recent interactions with a good friend – Miguel Cizeron, an experienced Chef who is opening a new Restaurant in Portugal – made me think of something everyone experiences and will definitely change soon: going out for a meal with friends or family.

 Every time we go out for a meal, we are looking for a enjoyable experience.
 Either we go to McDonald’s with our kids, expecting to see them happy and having fun.
 Or we go to a fancy restaurant with friends, for a pleasurable and unique experience.